 NOTE: If we do not receive an expected premium filing from a plan, we normally contact the plan for an explanation.
 The purpose of item 7 is to avoid the need for such correspondence where the reason the plan is not filing is that it has disappeared as the result of a merger, consolidation or spinoff.
 However, the item 7 explanation can only have its intended effect if we receive it from the transferee plan before the disappearing plan's next expected premium filing due date.
-If the transferee plan does not expect to file until after that, the need for correspondence can be avoided by sending us the item 7 information earlier - in writing - as described in item 3. under "CONTACTS," p. ii.
+If the transferee plan does not expect to file until after that, the need for correspondence can be avoided by sending us the item 7 information earlier - in writing - as described in item 4. under "CONTACTS," p. ii.

-Item 8 Business Code
+Item 8 Business Code and CUSIP Number

 Enter the 6-digit code that best describes the nature of the employer's business.
 If more than one employer is involved, enter the business code for the predominant business activity of all employers.
-Choose one code from Part C.8 Item by Item Instructions for Form 1-EZ the list in Appendix B at the back of this package.
+Choose one code from the list in Appendix B at the back of this package.